-Dr James Sloam is Senior Lecturer in Politics and International Relations.
+Dr James Sloam is Reader in Politics and International Relations and currently Director of European Studies at Royal Holloway.
 His research interests in European politics are: Youth Participation in Democracy/ Civic Education, Political parties/ European Social Democracy, Germany Politics.
 James Sloam joined the Politics and International Relations Department at Royal Holloway in September 2005.
 He was previously a lecturer in European Studies at King's College, London and an honorary research fellow at the European Research Institute, University of Birmingham, where he co-ordinated projects on policy transfer in East Central Europe and Youth Participation in democracy.
 James has published widely in the fields of young people's politics, German politics, political parties, and citizenship Education.
 His most recent articles - published in Comparative Political Studies, West European Politics and Parliamentary Affairs, examine the civic and political engagement of young people in the United States and Europe.
+James tweets at @James_Sloam

-Dr Nicholas Allen joined the department in September 2009 as Lecturer in Politics.
+Dr Nicholas Allen is Reader in Politics.
 He completed his doctorate at the University of Essex in January 2008 and has held teaching positions at the University of Essex and University College London.
 His research interests include the British prime ministership, parliamentary misconduct, public attitudes towards political ethics and the changing British constitution.

 Emeritus Professor Gavin Drewry is a political scientist specialising in public administration and public sector reform, with special reference to the UK civil service.
 He has a particular interest in the relationships between law, politics and administration and has written extensively on the functions and management of legal institutions, on the legislative process and on mechanisms of legal and parliamentary accountability, including judicial review and ombudsman systems.
 He has just completed a major study of the Court of Appeal in England and Wales, funded by the Nuffield Foundation, and is also writing a book on the politics of capital punishment.
 He is an active member of the Administrative History Study Group of the International Institute of Administrative Science, and is an elected member of the Executive Committee of the IIAS.
 From 1999 to 2005 he was co-convenor of a study group of the European Group for Public Administration on ‘contractualisation in the public sector’.
 Gavin retired in September 2009.